cmda-bt/pt-course-20-21/week-2.md

 * Add **interaction and statess**, make sure it feels like an actual webpage.
 Add states to interactive elements, maybe add some animations and transitions.
 * Don't forget to think about the **flow of your application** (zero states, happy flow, error states).
 Do you need multiple pages?

+> 💡There is no criteria that you web application should be responsive. **Pick the device that best fits your concept.** We suggest you build your front-end _mobile-first_ but, for example, if your application is about PC games (Steam) it might make more sense to go for a _desktop-first_ approach.

 ## Hand In

 1. **Push your changes:**